MeherRushi/https-notif-webservers/python/fast_api_impl/readme.md

-# Flask Implemtation
+# Fast API Implemtation

-- Flask is based on ASGI based implemenation - based on uvicorn
+- Fast API is based on ASGI based implemenation - based on uvicorn

-- Here, we enable SSL using  certificates while `app.run(ssl_context='adhoc') ` and they are generated using the following command
+- Here, we enable SSL using certificates  and they are generated using the following command

 ```bash
 openssl req -x509 -newkey rsa:2048 -keyout keyfile.pem -out certfile.pem -days 365 -nodes